Wilson Baggett, Director

 To fairly and equitably apply the constitutional and legislative duties of this office for the purpose of timely producing a certified assessment roll that meets all the requirements of the State over-site agencies.

-The Real Property Service’s Office values over 86,000 parcels and 13,000 manufactured homes in Berkeley County.
+The Real Property Service’s Office values over 100,000 properties in Berkeley County.
 The department analyzes, researches, and processes deeds and plats annually to keep its database up to date.
 All functions are mandated by South Carolina Code of Laws with oversight from the Department of Revenue.

-Real Property Services (Assessor) Office has reviewed all properties in Berkeley County for the 2014 Reassessment program.
+Real Property Services (Assessor) Office has implemented the 2014 Reassessment program.
 State law requires each County to Reassess all property every five years (South Carolina Code of Laws 12-43-217).
 We last reassessed in 2009.

 - Appraise Real Property & Manufactured/Mobile Homes in Berkeley County except real property that is assessed by the Department of Revenue (e.g. manufacturing facilities)

 - Reappraise and reassess all property every five years in accordance with Section 12-43-217 of SC Code of Laws.
 Next Reassessment program is 2019.

 - Appraise property accurately and fairly using the fair market value

 - Accept & process appeals of values generated by this office